Huegoxaga/notes/networking/security.md

   - Forensic Tools can do one particular task or can be an all-in-one package that can perform a variety of functions.
 These tools can protect evidence from modification, recover deleted files, gather and summarize logs from the computer, and so forth
   - Digital forensics is an entire discipline of its own
   - Available tools are `The Sleuth Kit` (most popular), `Autopsy` (graphical environment for The Sleuth Kit), `Helix`, `Encase`

+### Recon

+- Zenmap (Nmap)
+  - Zenmap is a graphical interface for the network scanner Nmap
+  - Nmap means "network mapper".
+It functions as a way for you to gain an understanding of the network’s topology, helping you to identify any potential weak points for exploitation
+  - Nmap is considered an active recon tool
+  - Nmap can gather Network Information and Host Information
+- recon-ng
+  - recon-ng is an all-in-one tool for web and social media reconnaissance, specialized in gathering Human Information
+  - It can be used to find out public information about an organization that is on the web, such as domain name registries, host names, and contact info
+  - recon-ng can also search and interact with popular social media websites like Twitter and LinkedIn
+    - like running a query to find all people on LinkedIn who list a certain organization as an employer, including past employees, then find any listed phone numbers for those people
+  - recon-ng can act as a useful tool for the first steps towards a social engineering attack
+- Google Search Operators - advanced google search
+  - exact match search in double qoutes
+  - `OR` search - `epsi OR Coke`
+  - `-` exclude search - `Happy -birthday`
+  - use `()` to group terms
+  - file type search - `"Corporate Directory" filetype:pdf`
+  - search within a specific site - `site:`
+  - search related to a given domain - `related:`
+- Maltego
+  - Maltego is a data visualizer for finding relationships between pieces of information found on the Internet
+  - It performs data mining from open sources on the web
+  - It then displays the information in a graph, showing the links between people, organizations, email addresses, network devices, and much more
+  - Maltego is extensible – there are add-ons for searching more kinds of information, and from different sources
+    - Try out the "Have I been Pwned?" add-on, which checks an email address against various databases that contain passwords and other information from data breaches over the years

 ## Authorization Protocols